Home

 Insects

-White grubs are the larva of the June beetle and feed on the grass at the soil level.
-Evidence of white grub damage is when the grass appears cut at the soil line and can be lifted up like a carpet.
+White grubs are the larva of June beetles.
+White grubs chew through the roots just below the soil surface.
 Large sections of the lawn can be damaged.
 To check for grubs, cut three side of a one foot square and peel back the grass to expose the grass roots.
 Grubs will live in the root area of grass.
 More than three grubs per sq. ft. warrant the use of insecticides.

-A good biological control for grubs, sod webworms and cut worms is the microbial insecticide called “Baccilus Thuringensis”.
-Once it is consumed by the insects, it kills by producing toxins within the gut.
+A good biological control for grubs, sod webworms and cut worms is the microbial insecticide called "Baccilus Thuringensis".
+This is a safe insecticide that only targets certain insects.

 Mach 2 is another biological control that uses Halofenozide as the active ingredient.
-It interrupts the pupation stage of grub larvae without harming beneficial insects.
+It targets immature grubs without harming desirable insects.
 This product needs to be applied well in advance of any damage.
 It will have no effect if applied at the time insects are damaging your lawn.
 If you have had problems with grubs before, you will probably have them again.
 It means you have the type of soil the adult June beetle is looking for to lay eggs in.

 Quick kill products for most insects include trichlorofon (dylox) and carbaryl (sevin).
 Be aware that thatch can hinder the movement of insecticides to the root zone where grubs live.